tl-its-umich-edu/course-inventory/README.md

 2. Set up a MySQL database.

     If you plan to run the application using `virtualenv`, you will need to have MySQL installed on your machine.
-    You will also need a test database and user.
+    You will also need to create a test database and user.

     If you use Docker, instead you will use the database credentials specified in the `docker-compose.yml`.
     This is in the `environment` block (ignoring `MYSQL_ROOT_PASSWORD`) for the `mysql` service.